- Academy Robotics & Engineering Club

 Moderator: Mr. Darrin Flowers

 The Arabic/Chaldean Club meets regularly to learn about the Arabic language and culture.
 The Arabic/Chaldean Club goes to an Arabic restaurant once a semester to taste different Arabic foods.
 The club is open to grades 7-12 and meets every other Thursday after school in room 135.

 BASE is a service and social organization whose main objective is to create unity within the community.
 BASE members participate in numerous service activities in the school and in the larger community.
 Each February, BASE sponsors the annual BASE Convention, an open forum where delegations from five metro area high schools come together to discuss different topics affecting the African-American community.
 BASE meets every other Tuesday after school in the Chapel.

 The Business & Marketing Club is for students who plan to pursue a career in business or simply have an interest in business and entrepreneurship.
 Club members meet with alumni and community business leaders, learn the workings of the Stock Market, review the latest business trends and practices, and have discussions about investment, finance, and the economy.
 The Business Club meets every Tuesday, after school, in Room S-121.

 The Cub Annual is the U of D Jesuit yearbook and is a comprehensive extracurricular activity that employs a staff of student editors, photographers, artists, and writers.
 Students work on the yearbook throughout the school year and well into the summer.
 The club is open to grades 7-12 and meets on Fridays in the Art Room (135).

 Moderators: Ms. Kristen Rockwell

-The Cub News is U of D Jesuit's school newspaper, which comes out about once a month.
+The Cub News is the U of D Jesuit school newspaper, which has been in existence for more than 100 years.
 The staff is chosen through a competitive process at the beginning of the year.
 The moderator and student editor form a staff of writers, editors, and photographers who work on the paper for the entire school year.
 All students in grades 7-12 are encouraged to participate.